 - Unlimited personal liability: In Nevada, sole proprietors are personally responsible for all business debts and obligations.
 This means personal assets like your car or home could be at risk.

-- Difficulty raising capital: Sole proprietorships have fewer options when it comes to funding, as you cannot sell shares of your business like in a corporation or Limited Liability Company.
+- Difficulty raising capital: Sole proprietorships have fewer funding options, as you cannot sell shares of your business like in a corporation or Limited Liability Company.

 - Less credibility with some customers and vendors: Sometimes, sole proprietorships are perceived as less established, which can impact potential business relationships.